Updated: December 2017

 – There is no tax on redemption of units;

 – Cyprus Investment Fund formation automatically creates Cyprus economic substance ;

 An alternative Investment Fund established in an international jurisdiction such as the Cayman Islands or Luxembourg can establish a wholly owned International Cyprus Business Company.
 The International Cyprus Company invests on behalf of its parent entity mainly into countries that Cyprus has a double tax treaty with.

 Such a structure is known as a ‘Feeder Fund’ or a ‘Two-tier Fund’.
 The Investing Cyprus Company enjoys the tax benefits and the access of Cyprus to the European Union Directives.
 A variation to the ‘Feeder Fund’ can be established where the Investing Cyprus Company can act as the trustee or custodian for the overseas International Collective Investment Schemes.

-The regulated authorities require the Alternative Investment Funds to appoint a fund manager, which can be either a regulated Cyprus Company, licensed by the Cyprus Securities & Exchange Commission, or from any other member state of the EU.
+The regulated authorities require the Alternative Investment Funds amongst other officers to be appointed to appoint a fund manager, which can be either a regulated Cyprus Company, licensed by the Cyprus Securities & Exchange Commission, or from any other member state of the EU.

 Managers can be: